null

 The Basics — Drill Fast, Use Pressure

-Bad Dog Multi-Purpose Drill Bits are different than other bits you may have used before, for hard material like metal the bits should be spinning at least 2500 RPM - with the exception of Porcelain Tile and Glass which are drilled slowly.
-See the guide to the right for specific materials.
-If you run into any issues, please check out our troubleshooting section or call us at 1.800.252.1330.
+Bad Dog Multi-Purpose Drill Bits are different than other bits you may have used before.
+For hard material like metal, the bits should be spinning at least 2,500 RPM — with the exception of Porcelain Tile and Glass, which are drilled slowly.
+See the RPM guide below for specific materials.
+If you run into any issues, check out our troubleshooting section below or call us at 1.800.252.1330.

 How Do I Drill ____?